bumsyalao/post-it-app/README.md

 + Google Chrome

 ## Local Installation Guide
-* Ensure Node is installed
-* clone the repo with the following command `git clone https://github.com/Charpell/post-it-app.git`
+* Clone the repo with the following command `git clone https://github.com/Charpell/post-it-app.git`
+* Change into the directory `cd post-it-app`
 * Run `npm install` to install all the dependencies needed to run the application
-* Install `webpack` globally
 * To test the application, run `npm test`
 * On your local machine Run `npm start` to start the server and visit `http://localhost:3000`